kilyig/0xvillage-website/content/_index.md

 ## Travel

 Travel from Istanbul to the Village will look like the following:

 1. Take a train to Sabiha Gökçen Airport (SAW).
+Sabiha Gökçen is the last stop of the {{< link src="https://www.metro.istanbul/en/Hatlarimiz/HatDetay?hat=M4" class="external" target="_blank" rel="noopener noreferrer" >}}M4 metro line{{< /link >}}.
 There are also frequent flights from IST.
 2. After an hour-long flight, land in İzmir Adnan Menderes Airport (ADB).
 3. Take an hour-long train from ADB to Selçuk.
-Relevant trains can be found on the {{< link src="https://bilet.tcdd.gov.tr/" class="external" target="_blank" rel="noopener noreferrer" >}}TCDD website{{< /link >}} (from: Adnanmenderes Havaalanı, to: Selçuk).
+Relevant trains can be found on the {{< link src="https://bilet.tcdd.gov.tr/" class="external" target="_blank" rel="noopener noreferrer" >}}TCDD website{{< /link >}} ("Nereden" (from): Adnanmenderes Havaalanı, "Nereye" (to): Selçuk).
-4. Short minibus trip to the Village.
+4. Short minibus trip to Şirince.
+5. The Village is 800 meters from the minibus stop at Şirince.

+For other details, check out the Village's {{< link src="https://nesinkoyleri.org/en/how-to-get-here/" class="external" target="_blank" rel="noopener noreferrer" >}}guide{{< /link >}}.

 ## Structure

 Participants will virtually have complete freedom.
 While chalkboard math sessions and higher-level talks on current research topics will be encouraged, attendance at these activities will be entirely optional.
 We expect the main benefits of the retreat to come from the informal discussions between participants.
 The {{< link src="https://nesinkoyleri.org/en/library-catalogue/" class="external" target="_blank" rel="noopener noreferrer" >}}math library{{< /link >}} of the Village will be open to the participants.
-Additionally, we plan to organize a day trip to Ephesus and the nearby village of Şirince.
+Additionally, we are thinking of organizing a day trip to Ephesus and the nearby village of Şirince.

 Topic suggestions for talks:
 * Group theory for cryptography